 The beneficial uses of underlying groundwater stated in the Basin Plan are municipal and domestic supply, agricultural supply, industrial service supply, and industrial process supply.

 The groundwater monitoring system at the site currently consists of one background well (MW-4), two side gradient wells (MW-1A, and MW-3), and three down gradient wells (MW-2R, MW-5, and MW-6).8 MW-2R and MW-3 are Point of Compliance wells for LF-1 and LF-2 (Module 1), respectively, while MW-5 (installed in 2010) and MW-6 (installed in 2015) contiguously monitor both landfill units along the southern site boundary.
+MW-1A will also service as the background well for the proposed surface impoundment and proposed MW-8 will service as the down gradient well (detection well).
 See MRP Section A.1.a and Attachment C: Site Map.

+General water quality monitoring and system requirements (Title 27, § 20415, subd. (e)(6)) require initial background sampling for each WMU.
+At a minimum, the Discharger must collect analytical data obtained during the quarterly sampling of all the Background Monitoring Points for a period of one year.
+For any new WMU, this data shall be collected before waste is discharged at the WMU and background soil-pore liquid data shall be collected from beneath the WMU before it is constructed.
+These WDRs require the Discharger to evaluate, propose, and implement a Detection Monitoring Program (DMP) for the proposed surface impoundment, as specified in Provision H.9.l.
+Subsequent changes to these networks will be reflected in a Revised MRP (operative MRP).